Physics 200 (Stapleton) Name ___________________________

 Directions – Trajectory with Drag Spreadsheet

 Before you begin, copy the template.
 Leave the values in the yellow cells.
-You can

 1. Initial angle in radians is the inverse tangent of Y velocity / X Velocity.
 The spreadsheet function will be “=atan(B6/B5)”

 2. Initial direction in degrees is achieved by converting the radians angle to degrees.
 The formula is “=degrees(B3)”

 3. Initial Speed – use Pythagorean theorem.
 Vy^2 + Vx^2 = initial speed^2

 4. First row of calculations (row 14). ***Important note: any cell reference to a cell above row 13 can (and usually shoud) include dollar signs to keep the cell reference absolute rather than relative***.

 d.
 Weight = -mg.
 Use dollar signs so that this formula can be copied downward without the values changing.
 It should look like “=B$7*B$1” Make sure it’s negative, because weight is downward.

 e.
 X drag -- Use the drag formula, but there’s a tricky twist.
 Drag = 0.5*Cd*Air density*Cross-sectional Area*Velocity^2.
 For X drag, you will just be using the X velocity.
 Here’s the hard thing…